RoterHund/ibm-javascript/README.md

 - Manages Test execution and result display: Establish JavaScript functions to control the test flow.
 Initialize the test environment by populating the predefined text for users to type.
 Capture user input, calculate crucial typing metrics (words typed, time elapsed), and compute the typing speed of words per minute (WPM).
 - Provides immediate feedback and analysis: Enable real-time display of essential test results upon test completion.
 Showcase test statistics such as the number of words typed, time taken, and WPM to provide users with immediate feedback on their typing performance.
 - Facilitates iterative learning and user experience: Offer a user-friendly platform for practicing typing skills, encouraging user engagement and interaction.
 Provide a platform allowing users to track their progress, learn from immediate feedback, and improve their typing speed and accuracy.

+DebugCode:
+- User input: Provides two input fields for users to enter numerical values.
+- Operation execution: Multiplies the two input values when the "Perform Operation" button is clicked.
+- Error handling: Checks if the entered values are valid numbers before performing the multiplication operation.
+If the values are not valid numbers, it displays an error message instead of the result.
+- Debugging: Includes a debugger statement within the multiply() function to pause execution and allow developers to inspect the code, variables, and execution flow using browser Developer Tools.